fetc90/CV/README.md

 *Content Producer*

 - This was my first expereince working with software developers.
 My role was to write content and edit images that would engage the users.
 Every week, there was a meeting with all the staff members about what could be done to improve the app and I could listen to the developers talk about what they had acheived.

+# H O B B I E S

+* I like art, I go to an exhibtion on Sunday afternoons because it takes you to a different part of your brain and you remember how much other stuff there is out there.
+One of the most amazing exhibitions I went to was Marshmellow Laser Feast - Air.
+I had never seen art and technology combined like that.
+* I like to take photos and paint things, they're just colourful blobs at the moment.
+* Big fan of cycling, I cycled from Milan to Barcelona two years ago, staying at eco-villages and camping.
+* I'm lucky to have a geographically-dispersed family: a grandmother in Mexico and cousins who I'm very close with in Paris and New York.
+We're similar ages so as we grew up I visited them in Atlanta when we were in high school and New Orleans when we were in college.
+I'm going to South Africa with them in August so I'm reading lots of books by South African authors.
+* Now I can definitely add to my list building fun side projects.
+I've got an arduino board and some programmable lights.
+I am also getting to grips with Unity and C++ for a VR and AR project.